Our mission is to promote innovation, competition, and consumer access within financial services.

 We're aiming to fulfill this statutory mandate by:

-- Collaborating with state, federal, and global regulators
+- Coordinating with Federal, State and international regulators

 Global Financial Innovation Network

 The Global Financial Innovation Network (GFIN) seeks to provide a more efficient way for innovators to interact with regulators as they look to scale new ideas.
 GFIN is also looking to create a new framework of cooperation among financial services regulators around the world.

 Groups that have an idea for a consumer-beneficial innovation, and want to work with the CFPB to make it happen, can pitch pilots.